AriFordsham/GHCWiki/dependent-haskell/internal.md

 >
 > This actually works (I think) and shouldn't cause any undue wrinkles.
 The `case` would simplify through iota-reduction axioms that get applied (still no computation within types), but I think this could work.
 But, it's decidedly **not** simple.

+## Open questions

+1. What is the kind of `Equal#`?
+I propose `forall k1 k2. k1 -> k2 -> Constraint#` for a new kind `Constraint#`.

+1. What are the restrictions on the use of `Constraint#`s in tuples, superclasses, and such?

+1. What checks should Core Lint do about levity polymorphism?
+Where is it allowed and where is it not allowed?